 Souvenirs – souvenir shops are everywhere.
 Usually, they all sell the same items (such as t-shirts with Marihuana leaves) but there are some slight differences in design and quality.
 So, search until you find what you really like and are willing to pay for.

 If you come from a dryer or warmer climate, don’t forget your umbrella an It is an item that you will surely need in Amsterdam.
 Add also warm hat and scarf (even gloves) to prevent the cold wind to spoil the pleasure of walking around the canals.

 As the local style of dressing is simple and mainly in neutral colours, my advice is to pack your luggage accordingly.
 Nobody likes to feel like a tourist when travelling and I suppose you don’t like it too.
-So take out of your wardrobe the neutrally coloured warm clothes that you have and pack them for Amsterdam.
+So take out of your wardrobe the neutrally-coloured warm clothes and pack them for your trip to Amsterdam.
 You can add style with simple or bold jewellery pieces.

 Hope this article answered most of your questions and you are ready planning the trip.
 If not, pop a comment in the section below and I will try to help with more information.
 Have fun in Amsterdam in October and let me know about your adventures!
 See you somewhere on the road!